Learn your lines at your own tempo

 Coral Cadence: recall, on the beat

-Actors have always drilled lines with first letters and paced themselves with rhythm.
-Nemolines is the first app to put both in one instrument, and we gave the technique a name.
+Actors have long drilled lines from first letters, and musicians have long trusted a pulse.
+Nemolines puts the two together, and we gave the technique a name.
 Built on memory research, tuned for the days before a shoot.

 • • • •